Lupus/rust-staticlib-gen/README.md

    `Rust_staticlib.ml`.

 3. **Building Rust Static Library**:
-   - The `dune.inc` rules trigger `rust-staticlib-build`, which invokes Cargo to build the Rust static library.
+   - The `dune.inc` rules trigger `dune-cargo-build`, which invokes Cargo to build the Rust static library.
    - `Cargo.toml` and `lib.rs` are used in the Cargo build process to compile the Rust code into static and dynamic libraries.
-   - The `rust-staticlib-build` tool parses JSON output from the Cargo build to know which artifacts it produced and copies them to the current directory, also renaming them to match what OCaml expects for foreign stubs.
+   - The `dune-cargo-build` tool parses JSON output from the Cargo build to know which artifacts it produced and copies them to the current directory, also renaming them to match what OCaml expects for foreign stubs.
    - Important note: This whole pipeline relies on Cargo detecting the original